dfdazac/mpqe/README.md

-## Encoding logical queries with R-GCNs
+## Message Passing Query Embedding

-This repository contains the implementation of Message Passing Query Embedding (MPQE), a method to answer complext queries over knowledge graphs using embeddings.
+This repository contains the implementation of MPQE, a method to answer complex queries over knowledge graphs using embeddings.

 <div align="center">
 <img src='img/qrgcn.png'>